-Click here for the Children’s Schedule of Classes and information about Summer Art Camps.
+Click HERE for information about the Children’s Summer Art Camp.

 Note: Students under the age of 18 cannot take adult classes unless it is specified as accepting children or teens in the class description.
 In addition, ages for those 18 and younger must be provided on our class registration form